Why Do Great Group Portraits Require A Highly Skilled Photographer?

 I believe this photo was used in a magazine article about the successful Bethesda company.
 Another version I made is cropped considerably higher with much more sky in the background which conveys even more power in the image.

-White/Gray Background – If your group is small enough to fit in front of a standard 9′ wide background, probably 4 or less people, and you like a clean look, we can get pretty creative with a gray gradient or even white background.
+Gray Gradient Background – If your group is small enough to fit in front of a standard 9′ wide background, probably 4 or less people, and you like a clean look, we can get pretty creative with a gray gradient or even white background.
 We can provide the gray gradient or white background in your office or in our studio.

 Bours & Lucero was very happy with this recent gray gradient background portrait of their group!

-Corporate Group Portraits Case Study
+Corporate Group Headshot Portraits Case Study

 Just to give you an example of some of the typical challenges encountered in obtaining a great group company photo, I’ll reference a recent law firm group photo session (see image at page top).